Despite lacking star power, Ravens beat Steelers 28-10

 Playing much of the season without their longtime leader, quarterback Ben Roethlisberger, the Steelers closed with a three-game skid in which they scored a collective 30 points.
 In this one, Pittsburgh could muster only 168 yards of offense.

-“Obviously, not the way we wanted to perform today,” coach Mike Tomlin said.
-“Just disappointing, but there’s been a lot of disappointments this season.”

-Baltimore’s first touchdown followed afumbleby Steelers rookie quarterback Devlin Hodges.
-The Ravens also scored on special teams when Steelers punter Jordan Berry couldn’t handle the wet football and Jordan Richards recovered the fumble for a touchdown.
-Fifteen seconds later, the Ravens tacked on a safety when Hodges was called for intentional grounding in his end zone.

-Benny Snell rushed for 91 yards and a touchdownin place of injured James Conner, but Hodges offered no air support.
+Benny Snell rushed for 82 yards and a touchdown in place of injured James Conner, but Hodges offered no air support.
 Hodges went 9 for 25 for 95 yards, and his fumble on a second-quarter sack set up an 8-yard touchdown run by Justice Hill for a 16-7 lead.

 Justin Tucker kicked four field goals for the Ravens, who did just enough offensively with backup Robert Griffin III at quarterback.
 RG3 completed 11 of 20 passes for 96 yards and ran for 50 yards.

-Jackson drew cheers from the drenched fans when he was featured on the scoreboard screen, smiling from under a hooded cape while seated next to Ingram.
+Jackson drew cheers from the rain-soaked crowd when he was featured on the scoreboard screen, smiling from under a hooded cape while seated next to Ingram.
 Jackson and Ingram are a big reason the Ravens set an NFL record for yards rushing in a season, topping the previous mark of 3,165 by the 1978 New England Patriots.
 The record now stands at 3,296 yards.

-“But it’s not a Super Bowl,” Harbaugh said.
-“That’s what they remember you for.”

 The old mark fell on a 9-yard run by Gus Edwards in the second quarter.
 Edwards finished with a career-high 130 yards on 21 carries, and Baltimore amassed 223 yards on the ground.